jkallini/SimpleTweet/README.md

 The following **bonus** features are implemented:

 * [x] User can view more tweets as they scroll with infinite pagination
-* [ ] Compose tweet functionality is build using modal overlay
 * [x] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
 * [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
-* [ ] User can view following / followers list through any profile they view.
-* [ ] Use the popular ButterKnife annotation library to reduce view boilerplate.
+* [x] Use the popular ButterKnife annotation library to reduce view boilerplate.
-* [ ] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll).
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 The following **additional** features are implemented: